cobwebos/docs/articles/cognitive-services/Speech/API-Reference-REST/BingVoiceRecognition.md

 The following characteristics are typical of interactive mode applications:
 * Users know they are speaking to a machine instead of another human.
 * The application user knows ahead of time what they want to say based on what they want the application to do.
-* Utterances last about 2-3 seconds.
+* Utterances typically last about 2-3 seconds.

 ### <a name="conversational-mode"></a>Conversational Mode
 In **conversational** mode, users are engaged in a human-to-human conversation.